Blackwellrbrt167/nvidiascape-container-lab/README.md

 The importance of limiting attacker capabilities - even if they get inside the container

+Blue Team Perspective: How can we protect an organization from a vulnerability like this.

   ## Why This Matters

 Even if an attacker gets into a container, they may not get sensitive information.
 This lab proves that **breach is possible - but damage can be prevented** with proper configuration

 This is one of many of my home labs to come and the focal point is to work towards mastery of Blue Team defense and real-world security.